Add Growing Blueberries

 If you order from a mail order catalog, you will most likely get bare root plants which need to arrive after all danger of frost in your area.
 Many gardeners prefer to buy a blueberry bush from a local garden center, especially since the plant may be in a pot, surrounded by soil, ready to plant.

 Never buy just one blueberry bush, but select a number of them, preferably of different varieties.
 This will help promote pollination.
 Read carefully about the types of plants, as each will have special characteristics.
 Some can tolerate more shade while others might produce more berries.
-All of these are important factors to consider when growing blueberries and selecting the right plant variety.

 When to Plant Blueberry Bushes in Your Area